TheEdoRan/next-safe-action/website/docs/execution/hooks/usestateaction.md

 # `useStateAction`

 `useStateAction` keeps track of the previous action execution result(s), thanks to the [`useActionState`](https://react.dev/reference/react/useActionState) hook from React that is used under the hood.
-This hook works with actions declared with the `stateAction` instance method, that changes the function signature, placing a `prevResult` argument in the first position, and an input (if a validation schema was provided) in the second one.
-When a stateful action is passed to `useStateAction` hook, the returned `execute` function will be a function that accepts just the (optional) input and returns the action result, as the normal `useAction` hook does.
+This hook works with actions declared with the [`stateAction`](/docs/safe-action-client/instance-methods#action--stateaction) instance method, that changes the function signature, placing a `prevResult` argument in the first position, and an input (if a validation schema was provided) in the second one.
+When a stateful action is passed to `useStateAction` hook, the returned `execute` function will accept just the (optional) input and returns the action result, as the normal `useAction` hook does.

 :::note
 React's `useActionState` hook has replaced the previous `useFormState` hook, that is now deprecated.
 You can explore the documentation for it in the [React docs](https://react.dev/reference/react/useActionState).